akb825/DeepSea/modules/Scene/SceneAnimation/README.md

 The following custom scene resource types are provided with the members that are expected:

+* `"AnimationTree"`: animation tree without joint nodes.
+	* `file`: file with the animation tree.
+	* `fileType`: the name of the type, such as "gltf".
+If ommitted, the type is inerred from the file extension.
+	* `nodes`: list of nodes to define the animation tree.
+If `file` is set, this will be the list of root node names.
+If `file` is not set, each element of the array has the following members:
+		* `name`: the name of the node.
+		* `translation`: array with x, y, z offset.
+Defaults to [0, 0, 0].
+		* `scale`: array with x, y, z scale factors.
+Defaults to [1, 1, 1].
+		* `rotation`: array with x, y, z Euler angles in degrees.
+Defaults to [0, 0, 0].
+		* `children`: array with the child nodes.
+Each element of the array has the same members as the `nodes` members.
+Defaults to no children if ommitted.
+* `"AnimationJointTree"`: animation tree with joint nodes.
+	* `file`: file with the animation joint tree.
+	* `fileType`: the name of the type, such as "gltf".
+If ommitted, the type is inerred from the file extension.
+	* `nodes`: list of nodes to define the animation tree.
+If `file` is set, this will be the list of root node names.
+If `file` is not set, each element of the array has the following members:
+		* `name`: the name of the node.
+		* `translation`: array with x, y, z offset.
+Defaults to [0, 0, 0].
+		* `scale`: array with x, y, z scale factors.
+Defaults to [1, 1, 1].
+		* `rotation`: array with x, y, z Euler angles in degrees.
+Defaults to [0, 0, 0].
+		* `toLocalSpace`: 4x4 2D array for a column-major matrix converting to local joint space.
+		* `childIndices`: array with the child node indices.
 * `"DirectAnimation"`: values to set directly on an animation tree.
 	* `channels`: array of channels for the animation.
 Each member of the array has the following members:
 	* `node`: the name of the node to apply the value to.